Zero to Deployed

 - Loads configuration from

-config/environments/production.yaml(if it exists) - Minifies assets (if enabled)
+config/environments/production.yaml(if it exists) - Minifies HTML output (enabled by default)

 - Generates the